 How would customers react if we transferred all the troubles of online shopping into a bricks-and-mortar store?
 If sluggish load times were swapped for slow-moving queues.
-If tiny product page glitches turned into faulty shelves.
+If a product page glitches and turned into faulty shelves.
 If the broken Buy Now button was actually an abandoned cash register.
 Irritating, dangerous and frustrating – not exactly the in-store experience you had in mind.

 Challenges like these are much easier to spot in a store and are far less acceptable.
 But online, it could be months before a digital performance problem is identified as the reason why conversions are dropping.